-In cases where method 2 as defined in Article 233 of the Solvency II Directive is used, either exclusively or in combination with method 1 as defined in Article 230 for the calculation of the SCR, national supervisory authorities should assess the threshold defined under paragraph 1.18 a) considering the total assets of the group including the solvency II balance and the assets of undertakings for which method 2 was employed.
+In cases where method 2 as defined in Article 233 of the Solvency II Directive is used, either exclusively or in combination with method 1 as defined in Article 230 for the calculation of the SCR, supervisory authorities should assess the threshold defined under paragraph 20 a) considering the total assets of the group including the Solvency II balance sheet and the assets of undertakings for which method 2 was employed.

-Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches which have been granted limited supervisory reporting by the national supervisory authority on the basis of Article 35, paragraphs 6 or 7 of Solvency II, are not required to report according to Guideline 10 and Guideline 11 for insurance and reinsurance groups and to Guideline 12 and Guideline 13 for insurance and reinsurance undertakings and insurance third country branches.
+Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches which have been granted limited supervisory reporting by the supervisory authority on the basis of Article 35a of the Solvency II Directive, are not required to report according to Guideline 9 and Guideline 10 for insurance and reinsurance groups and to Guideline 11 and Guideline 12 for insurance and reinsurance undertakings and insurance third country branches.

-Guideline 3 – Currency

-All data points with the data type ‘monetary’ should be reported in the reporting currency, as defined in Article 1 of the Implementing Technical Standard on Submission of Information, which requires the conversion of any other currency into the reporting currency.

-When expressing the value of any asset or liability denominated in a currency other than the reporting currency, the value should be converted in the reporting currency as if the conversion had taken place at the closing rate on the last day for which the appropriate rate is available in the reporting period to which the asset or liability relates.

-When expressing the value of any income or expense, the value should be converted in the reporting currency using such basis of conversion as used for accounting purposes.

-The conversion into the reporting currency should be calculated by applying the exchange rate from the same source as used for the insurance or reinsurance undertaking’s financial statements in case of individual reporting or for the consolidated financial statements in case of group reporting unless otherwise required by the supervisory authority.

-Guideline 4 – Inclusion in the sample following the size threshold
+Guideline 3 – Inclusion in the sample following the size threshold

-Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that were not within the scope of Guideline 2 but that at the end of a financial year reports total assets in the Solvency II balance sheet of more than EUR 13 bn or the equivalent in the national currency should submit to the national supervisory authority the set of quantitative information identified in Guideline 10 and Guideline 11 for insurance and reinsurance groups and in Guideline 12 and Guideline 13 for insurance and reinsurance undertakings and insurance third country branches starting in the third quarter of the following financial year.
+Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that were not within the scope of Guideline 2 but that at the end of a financial year report total assets in the Solvency II balance sheet of more than EUR 21 bn or the equivalent in the national currency should submit to the supervisory authority the set of quantitative information identified in Guideline 9 and Guideline 10 for insurance and reinsurance groups and in Guideline 11 and 12 for insurance and reinsurance undertakings and insurance third country branches starting in the third quarter of the following financial year.

-Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that were not within the scope of Guideline 2 but that at the end of two consecutive financial years report total assets in the Solvency II balance sheet of between EUR 12 bn and EUR 13 bn or the equivalent in the national currency should submit to the national supervisory authority the set of quantitative information identified in Guideline 10 and Guideline 11 for insurance and reinsurance groups and in Guideline 12 and Guideline 13 for insurance and reinsurance undertakings and insurance third country branches starting in the third quarter in the year following the second financial year.
+Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches that were not within the scope of Guideline 2 but that at the end of two consecutive financial years report total assets in the Solvency II balance sheet of between EUR 20 bn and EUR 21 bn or the equivalent in the national currency should submit to the supervisory authority the set of quantitative information identified in Guideline 9 and Guideline 10 for insurance and reinsurance groups and in Guideline 11 and Guideline 12 for insurance and reinsurance undertakings and insurance third country branches starting in the third quarter in the year following the second financial year.

-Guideline 5 – Exclusion from the sample following the size threshold
+Guideline 4 – Exclusion from the sample following the size threshold